 How Often Should Countertop Dehumidifier Filters Be Cleaned?

 You should clean your countertop dehumidifier filter every two to four weeks, or more often if you use it daily, have pets, or notice dust buildup.
-Check the manual and keep it running efficiently.
+Check the manual because some compact units have washable filters, while others use simple intake screens.

 Can Countertop Dehumidifiers Run Safely Overnight?